mattslay/GoFish/.github/CONTRIBUTING.md

 - run **Source\BuildGoFish.prg** to
   - update several files
-  - build GoFish5.app,
+  - build GoFis5.app,
    - and generate the text equivalents for all VFP binary files (SCX, VCX, DBF, etc.) using FoxBin2PRG.
-   > **Note: use VFP 9 SP2 rather than VFP Advanced to run BuildGoFish.prg since GoFish5.app must be built in VFP rather than VFPA for compatibility for all users.**
+   > **Note: use VFP 9 SP2 rather than VFP Advanced to run BuildGoFish.prg since GoFish.app must be built in VFP rather than VFPA for compatibility for all users.**

 - **close the project**
 - In File Explorer, right-click **Source\BuildCloudZip.ps1** and choose *Run with PowerShell* to create Source.zip.